nrwl/nx/docs/fundamentals/develop-like-google.md

 └── tslint.json
 ```

-By default, libraries are only buildable in the context of a particular application.
-As a result, the only two available targets are:
+No matter what kind of library it is, you can run:

 - `ng test mylib` to test the library
 - `ng lint mylib` to lint the library

+> By default, libraries are only buildable in the context of an application.

-To be able to build a library independently, you can pass `--publishable` when creating it.
+> To be able to build a library independently, you can pass `--publishable` when creating it.
 You can then run `ng build mylib` to build it, and then publish the results to an NPM registry.

-You can import library like this:
+You can import the library like this:

 ```typescript
 import { SomeToken } from '@myorg/mylib'; // the `@myorg` scope is configured in `nx.json`.